tomas-fryza/vhdl-course/labs/02-logic/README.md

 ## Synchronize git

-When you finish working, always synchronize the contents of your working folder with the local and remote versions of your repository.
+1. Synchronize the contents of your working folder with the local and remote repository.
 This way you are sure that you will not lose any of your changes.
+To do that, use git commands to add, commit, and push all local changes to your remote repository.
+Check GitHub web page for changes.

-   > Useful git commands are: `git status` - Get state of working directory and staging area. `git add` - Add new and modified files to the staging area. `git commit` - Record changes to the local repository. `git push` - Push changes to remote repository. `git pull` - Update local repository and working folder.
+   > **Help:** Useful git commands are `git status` - Get state of working directory and staging area. `git add` - Add new and modified files to the staging area. `git commit` - Record changes to the local repository. `git push` - Push changes to remote repository. `git pull` - Update local repository and working folder.
 Note that, a brief description of useful git commands can be found [here](https://github.com/tomas-fryza/digital-electronics-1/wiki/Useful-Git-commands) and detailed description of all commands is [here](https://github.com/joshnh/Git-Commands).
-   >

 <a name="experiments"></a>